The Diaphragm

 THE BENEFITS

 Patients with diaphragm paralysis who use the Avery Diaphragm Pacing System System may experience improved respiratory function and lower infection rates.
-Other benefits of the diaphragm pacing system include improved mobility, normalized breathing and speech patterns, and ease of eating and drinking.
+Other benefits of the diaphragm pacing system include improved mobility, normalized breathing and speech patterns, long-term decreased treatment costs, ease of eating and drinking, and improved quality of life.

 Contact Avery Biomedical Devices to learn more about diaphragm paralysis and the benefits of the Avery Diaphragm Pacing System System.